Split Tickets

 Stiniva Cove

-A dramatic, cliff-ringed inlet that opens onto a tiny pebble beach and glass-clear water- often cited among Europe’s most beautiful bays.
+It's a dramatic, cliff-ringed inlet that opens onto a tiny pebble beach and glass-clear water.
 Depending on sea conditions, you may anchor for a swim or drift close for photos of its towering rock “gate.”

 Budikovac Blue Lagoon